Do you spend your weekends glued to the TV watching your favorite teams battle it out?

 Don’t limit your sports writing to the big markets with familiar names.

-There are also plenty of sports-related trade publications in need of writers.
+Sports-related trade publications need writers, too!
 A trade publication could be anything from a publication read by coaches of a particular sport to a magazine for uniform manufacturers that addresses the needs of the industry.

 However you choose to break into sports writing, it probably makes sense to try a few different options.
 Perhaps pitch a few popular publications, contact your local paper and reach out to a number of different trade publications.